 No SEF Official or Officer will interfere with or attempt to influence the process or resolution of any inquiry, investigation, or disciplinary proceeding.
 No Director will interfere with or attempt to influence the process or resolution of any Disciplinary Action except to the extent provided under the SEF Rules.

-Any Participant or Authorized Trader of a Participant may be represented by counsel during any Disciplinary Action pursuant to this Chapter 10.
+Any Participant, Authorized Trader of a Participant, Client, Customer or Clearing Member may be represented by counsel during any Disciplinary Action pursuant to this Chapter 10.

-Participant Liability – Individual and Joint Liability/Controlling Person Liability.
+Participant, Customer, Client and Clearing Member Liability – Individual and Joint Liability/Controlling Person Liability.

-The SEF may hold a Participant liable for, and impose sanctions against such Participant, for such Participant’s own acts and omissions that constitute a violation as well as for the acts and omissions of each (A) Authorized Trader authorized by such Participant, (B) other Person using a Legal Entity Identifier of such Participant or (C) other agent or representative of such Participant, in each case, that constitute a violation as if such violation were that of the Participant.
+The SEF may hold a Participant, Customer, Client or Clearing Member liable for, and impose sanctions against such Participant, Customer, Client or Clearing Member for such Participant, Customer, Client or Clearing Member’s own acts and omissions that constitute a violation as well as for the acts and omissions of each (A) Authorized Trader authorized by such Participant, Customer, Client or Clearing Member (B) other Person using a Legal Entity Identifier of such Participant, Customer, Client or Clearing Member or (C) other agent or representative of such Participant, Customer, Client or Clearing Member in each case, that constitute a violation as if such violation were that of the Participant, Customer, Client or Clearing Member.

 The SEF may hold an Authorized Trader liable for, and impose sanctions against such Authorized Trader for such Authorized Trader’s own acts and omissions that constitute a violation as well as or for the acts and omissions of any other agent or representative of such Authorized Trader that constitute a violation as if such violation were that of the Authorized Trader.